Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 ```

 ### **❌ DO NOT** use `tolower` and `toupper` functions to perform case-insensitive comparison.
 Working with other systems you might expect you need to use `tolower` or `toupper` functions for the case-insensitive comparison.
-With Analytis Servie all the sting comparison is case-insensitive by default, thus you do not need to apply any functions to explicitly handle it.
+With Analytics Service all the string comparison is case-insensitive by default, thus you do not need to apply any functions to explicitly handle it.

 For example, the following query gets all the work items tagged with "QUALITY", "quality" or any other case combination of this word.
 ```odata